 - For potential new participants: You could say something like, “We raised $X last year as a result of our X awesome fundraisers.
 Want to help us reach this year’s goal?”

 Get specific as well, explaining what the money you raised went toward and how that money has impacted your cause and your beneficiaries.
 After all, just as donors want to know how their gift is used, P2P participants want to know where the money they’re raising is going.
-Keeping them updated on that progress is a great way to keep them engaged as well.
+Keeping them updated on that progress is a great way to keep them engaged!